-Truth be told, I’ve made this recipe a bunch of times without soaking the beans, and as far as I know no one has ever gotten sick from it.
+Truth be told, I’ve made this recipe a bunch of times without soaking the beans, and as far as I know, no one has ever gotten sick from it.
 The problem is, if those beans don’t get cooked for at least 10 minutes at 212 degrees F or hotter, there can be enough of the toxin left to cause illness.

 I for sure don’t want any of you (or me!) to get sick from my recipe, so here’s what we’re going to do:

 - Soak the dried beans overnight.
-The next morning, put them in a pot on the stove, and cover them with a couple inches of water.
+The next morning, put them in a pot on the stove, and cover them with a couple of inches of water.
 Bring the pot to a boil, and boil them for 10-30 minutes.
 Carefully drain them, and then put them in the slow cooker.
 You could do the boiling while you dice up your other ingredients, so it hardly adds much work or time.

 - OR, You can use drained, canned red beans.
 I’d say about 6 cans.
 You can put those right in the slow cooker and make the recipe as written.
-You’ll only need to cook it 6-8 hours, and you’ll want to cut back on the added salt since the beans might be salty on their own.
+You’ll only need to cook it for 6-8 hours, and you’ll want to cut back on the added salt since the beans might be salty on their own.
 Just salt to taste at the end.

 - OR, You can follow this recipe except cook it on the stove.
 I’ve done it that way before, but it takes a few hours and more monitoring since you can’t really leave a pot on the stove unattended all day.
 I vote for one of the previous two options.

-The good news about soaking and pre-boiling the beans is that the recipe can be ready faster.
+- The good news about soaking and pre-boiling the beans is that the recipe can be ready faster.
 With the no-soak method (besides the potential poisoning), sometimes it would take 10-12 hours for the beans to be completely tender.

-Once the beans are soft, you can get busy with your potato masher, mashing about half or more.
-Yes, you will mash some of the sausage while you’re at it, but that’s OK.
+- Once the beans are soft, you can get busy with your potato masher, mashing about half or more.
+Yes, you will mash some of the sausages while you’re at it, but that’s OK.